apache/celix/bundles/pubsub/README.md

 ## Getting started

 The publisher/subscriber implementation contains 3 different PubSubAdmins for managing connections:
+  * PubsubAdminUDPMC: This pubsub admin is using udp (multicast) linux sockets to setup a connection.
-  * PubsubAdminUDP: This pubsub admin is using udp (multicast) linux sockets to setup a connection.
+  * PubsubAdminUDP: This pubsub admin is using udp (unicast/multicast/broadcast) linux sockets to setup a connection.
   * PubsubAdminTCP: This pubsub admin is using tcp linux sockets to setup a connection.
   * PubsubAdminZMQ (LGPL License): This pubsub admin is using ZeroMQ and is disabled as default.
 This is a because the pubsub admin is using ZeroMQ which is licensed as LGPL ([View ZeroMQ License](https://github.com/zeromq/libzmq#license)).